Fund for York County Grants

 - YCCF’s level of engagement will be high throughout process.

 You can learn more about this opportunity by visiting the funder's website.

-- The following is the criteria for a qualifying nonprofit organization:
+- The following is the criteria for a qualifying organization:

-- Must be classified as a 501(c) (3) public charity under the Internal Revenue Code (this does not apply to government agencies or public school districts).
+- If a nonprofit, must be classified as a 501(c) (3) public charity under the Internal Revenue Code (this does not apply to government agencies or public school districts).